Driving in Iceland

 In most populated areas, it is easy to find somewhere to fill up on gas.
 Gas stations are ready to use, and prices don’t vary that much from station to station.
 It is recommended to bring a physical credit card to pay for gas, as some stations in rural areas are unmanned, meaning you pay at the machine.
 Most screens will have an English language option.

 When you rent your car in Iceland, be prepared that the drivers here may differ a bit from what you are accustomed to.
 Yes, the Icelandic driver is a different breed.
 Don’t get us wrong, this is not a generalization of all drivers here, but there are enough of them to warrant a warning.
 So, why do too many Icelandic drivers stand out?
-Well, let’s mention a few things:
+Let’s mention a few things:

 Parking in general here seems to be challenging for many.
 You will likely see cars parked in the most unusual places such as on sidewalks, next to fire hydrants, blocking doors, other cars, and taking up multiple parking spaces in parking lots.
 Do not be surprised if you receive a ticket for parking like this.
 There are even a few Icelandic Facebook groups where members post pictures of badly parked cars.